Terms and Definitions: T

 TODDAID: A Welsh syllabic poem written in quatrains with alternating nine- and ten-syllable lines, usually incorporating cross-rhyming in its rhyme structure.

-Nathaniel Hawthorne's term for a private
+(1) In literature, Nathaniel Hawthorne's term for a private

 symbol.
 He also refers to private symbols as